department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - **Dimensions:** 24 inches long x 12 inches wide x 3/4 inch thick (rise)
 - **Weight:** About 18 pounds
-- **Additional details:** We don't provide you with a base, but we do provide anchor bolts, nuts, and washers for attaching a marker to its base
+- **Additional details:** We don't provide you with a base, but we do give you anchor bolts, nuts, and washers for attaching a marker to its base

 [See an example of a flat bronze marker.](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)